trustoverip/tswg-acdc-specification/spec/spec.md

 Should an adversary successfully attack the source that provides the dynamic Schema resource and change the result provided by that reference, then the Schema validation on any ACDC that uses that dynamic Schema reference may fail.
 Such an attack effectively revokes all the ACDCs that use that dynamic Schema reference, which is called a Schema revocation attack.

 More insidiously, an attacker could shift the semantics of the dynamic Schema in such a way that although the ACDC still passes its Schema validation, the behavior of the downstream processing of that ACDC is changed by the semantic shift.
-This type of attack is called a semantic malleability attack which may be considered a new type of transaction malleability attack [[ref: TMal]].
+This type of attack is called a semantic malleability attack which may be considered a new type of transaction malleability attack [[55]].

 To prevent both forms of attack, all Schema must be static, i.e., Schema must be SADs and therefore verifiable against their SAIDs.

 To elaborate, the serialization of a static schema may be self-contained.
 A compact commitment to the detailed static Schema may be provided by its SAID.
 In other words, the SAID of a static Schema is a verifiable cryptographic identifier for its SAD.
 Therefore, all ACDC compliant Schema must be SADs.
 In other words, the Schema must therefore be SAIDified.
 The associated detailed static Schema (uncompacted SAD) is bound cryptographically and verifiable to its SAID.

-The JSON Schema specification allows complex Schema references that may include non-local URI references [[ref: JSchId]] [[ref: JSchCx]] [[ref: RFC3986]] [[ref: RFC8820]].
+The JSON Schema specification allows complex Schema references that may include non-local URI references [[41]] [[42]] [[15]] [[16]].
 These references may use the `$id` or `$ref` keywords.
 A relative URI reference provided by a `$ref` keyword is resolved against the Base URI provided by the top-level `$id` field.
 When this top-level Base URI is non-local, then all relative `$ref` references are therefore also non-local.
 A non-local URI reference provided by a `$ref` keyword may be resolved without reference to the Base URI.

 In general, Schema indicated by non-local URI references (`$id` or `$ref`) must not be used because they are not cryptographically end-verifiable.
 The value of the underlying Schema resource so referenced may change (mutate).
-To restate, a non-local URI Schema resource is not end-verifiable to its URI reference because there is no cryptographic binding between URI and resource [[ref: RFC3986]] [[ref: RFC8820]].
+To restate, a non-local URI Schema resource is not end-verifiable to its URI reference because there is no cryptographic binding between URI and resource [[15]] [[16]].

 This does not preclude the use of remotely cached SAIDified Schema resources because those resources are end-verifiable to their embedded SAID references.
 Said another way, a SAIDified Schema resource is itself a SAD referenced by its SAID.
 A URI that includes a SAID may be used to securely reference a remote or distributed SAIDified schema resource because that resource is fixed (immutable, nonmalleable) and verifiable to both the SAID in the reference and the embedded SAID in the resource so referenced.
 To elaborate, a non-local URI reference that includes an embedded cryptographic commitment such as a SAID is verifiable to the underlying resource when that resource is a SAD.
 This applies to JSON Schema as a whole as well as bundled subschema resources.